- American Sign Language (ASL) [ Wikipedia ] – primary language of English-speaking Deaf in North America

 - Association québécoise des interprètes en langues des signes (AQILS) – professional association of LSQ interpreters for Québec

-- Registry of Interpreters for the Deaf (RID) – national professional association of ASL interpreters in the US.
+- Registry of Interpreters for the Deaf (RID) – national professional association of ASL interpreters in the United States.

-- Canadian Association of the Deaf (CAD) – an organization for the promotion of the rights of deaf people in Canada
+- Canadian Association of the Deaf (CAD) – promote the rights of deaf people in Canada

-- Canadian Hard of Hearing Association (CHHA) – an organization for the promotion of the rights of hard of hearing people in Canada
+- Canadian Hard of Hearing Association (CHHA) – promote the rights of hard of hearing people in Canada

-- Canadian National Society of the Deaf-Blind (CNSDB) – an organization for the promotion of the rights of Deaf-Blind people in Canada.
+- Canadian National Society of the Deaf-Blind (CNSDB) – promote the rights of Deaf-Blind people in Canada.
 Operated by Deaf-Blind.

-- Canadian Deafblind Association – an organization for the promotion of the rights of Deaf-Blind people in Canada.
+- Canadian Deafblind Association – promote the rights of Deaf-Blind people in Canada.
 Operated by relatives of Deaf-Blind (?).

-- National Association of the Deaf (NAD) [ Wikipedia ] – an organization for the promotion of the rights of deaf people in the United States.
+- National Association of the Deaf (NAD) [ Wikipedia ] – promote the rights of deaf people in the United States.

 - Canadian Translators, Terminologists and Interpreters Council (CTTIC) – professional translators and spoken language interpreters in Canada

-- American Translators Association (ATA) – professional association of translators and spoken language interpreters in the US.
+- American Translators Association (ATA) – professional translators and spoken language interpreters in the United States.

 - National Court Reporters Association (NCRA) – for court transcribers in USA.
 Note: all three (3) Canadian chapters (BC, AB, and ON) are affiliated with NCRA.